 This post contains spoilers referencing the first season of Ozark.

 The series is led by Jason Bateman, who also directed four of the first season’s ten episodes.
 Bateman plays Marty Byrde, a Chicago financial adviser whose marriage is collapsing as he launders money for a dangerous Mexican drug dealer (played by Esai Morales).
-In Ozark Jason Bateman as a dramatic actor does not feel much different from Jason Bateman as a comedic actor.
+In Ozark Jason Bateman as a dramatic actor is not much different from Jason Bateman as a comedic actor.
 He built a reputation through roles in projects like Arrested Development and Horrible Bosses as being the straight man amidst the chaos.
 Unfortunately, that quality remains too intact throughout Ozark.

 In most of Bateman’s prior roles he is the epitome of normalcy.
 His intentionally ordinary presence allows for other actors to take over the scene.
 What Ozark desperately needs is for a central character to take over the show and create gripping drama.
 Bateman is frequently a part of a scene, but he does not command the action as a lead should.
 Laura Linney, who plays his unfaithful wife Wendy, presents her role far more effectively.